rouvinerh/tp/docs/DeveloperGuide.md

 - `distance`: The distance ran in **kilometers** represented as a `double`.
 - `date`: An **optional** `LocalDate` parameter representing the date of the workout.
 Implemented via an overloaded `Run()` constructor.
 - `pace`: The pace of the run in minutes/km represented as a `String`.
-- `isHourPresent`: A `boolean` variable to indicate if an hour has been indicated, since PulsePilot accepts both `HH:MM:SS` and `MM:SS` formats.

 ###### [Back to table of contents](#table-of-contents)